free downloadable dj sound effects

 Home: Doborján, Habsburg Empire

 Franz Liszt (1811 – 1886) was a Hungarian virtuoso pianist and composer of the Romantic period of German descent.
 He was a renowned performer throughout Europe during the 19th century, noted especially for his showmanship and great skill with the piano.
 Today, he is considered to be one of the greatest pianists in history, despite the fact that no recordings of his playing exist.
-Liszt is frequently credited with re-defining piano playing itself, and his influence is still visible today, both through his compositions and his legacy as a teacher.
-He also contributed greatly towards the Romantic idiom in general, and he is credited with the creation of the symphonic poem.
+Liszt is frequently credited with re-defining piano playing itself, and his influence is still visible today, both through his compositions and his legacy as a tea

 Anatoly Lyadov